Nonparametric Regression in Nonstandard Spaces: Introduction

 where the integral is called \textit{entropy integral} and

 is the \textit{covering number}.
 Thus, we can use bounds on the entropy integral to fulfill \textsc{Entropy}, which is more common in the statistics literature.
 In some circumstances $\gamma_2$ is strictly lower than the entropy integral \cite[Exercise 4.3.11]{talagrand14}.
-One can further weaken the entropy condition as done in \cite{ahidar20} and \cite{schoetz19} at the cost of worse rates of convergence, but it is not clear whether these results are optimal. \item \textsc{Moment}:\\ We partially follow \cite{schoetz19} to prove the theorem.
-Therein a so-called \textit{weak quadruple inequality} is assumed to prove rates of convergence for the (generalized) Fréchet mean.
-We fulfill this condition by the definition of $\mf a_x$, i.e., it holds $\lozenge_x(y, z, \theta, \tilde \theta) \leq \mf b(\theta, \tilde\theta) \mf a_x(y, z)$.
-This inequality can be understood as a generalization of Cauchy-Schwartz inequality: If $\Theta = \mc Y = \R^k$ and $\mf c_x(y, \theta) = \abs{y - \theta}^2$, then
+One can further weaken the entropy condition as done in \cite{ahidar20} and \cite{schoetz19}, potentially at the cost of worse rates of convergence.